rodrigo-wong/Calculator-JavaFX/README.md

 # calculator-javafx
-A calculator project created using JavaFX intended to be used as a beginner project for my Programming in Java tutorial sessions.
+A calculator project created using JavaFX intended to be used as a beginner project tutorial for my Programming in Java tutorial sessions while I was working as a Java PASS tutor at Mohawk College.